phase2/particle/apps/drupal/src/Tools/README.md

 ## Configuration

-`ParticleToolsInterface.php` includes a set constants configuration specific to a installation of Particle:
+`Particle.php` includes a set of global constants configuration specific to a installation of Particle:

 * `THEME_NAME`: The Drupal theme name, default is set as Particle.
 * `ASSETS_PATH`: The path to the compiled assets for Drupal to consume.
+* `FRONTEND_DOCS`: A direct link to Phase2's Front End Particle docs.

 Be aware that this configuration should be updated based on your Particle.
 If you change these variables of your theme, these `const` should be updated.